Tom Wills: Grace and comeback attempt

+In April 1874, Australia's first organised women's cricket match took place in Bendigo, Victoria between two local sides, in aid of charity.
+One year later, they made offers to play in Melbourne, but these were declined amid abuse from the city's press, with one journalist stating: "Public sentiment appears to be so far from approving it, that the eccentric example of the [Bendigo team] is not likely to be followed elsewhere."
+In response, and as secretary of Corio, Wills invited the team to play in Geelong.
+He was the only person in the colonies to extend such an invitation, and attempted to organise a local women's team to play them.
+Due to poor weather, the match was postponed until 1876, but by then, the Bendigo side had folded.
+Another decade would pass before women's cricket gained traction and recognition in Australia.

-After Wills' ejection from top-class cricket in 1872, the Victoria XI suffered a streak of losses against New South Wales.
+After Wills's ejection from top-class cricket in 1872, the Victoria XI suffered three straight losses against New South Wales.
 In his 1874–75 Australian Cricketers' Guide, Wills argued that Victoria needed a new captain.
 "No one reading his words could mistake its intent—what Victoria needed was Tom Wills", writes de Moore.
-For the first time in years, Wills' name appeared on the Victorian selectors' shortlist of players for the next intercolonial against New South Wales.
+For the first time in years, Wills was shortlisted by Victorian selectors to appear in the next intercolonial against New South Wales.
 Noting his faded skills and sullied reputation, the Melbourne press lamented, "There is some sentimental notion afloat that as a captain he is peerless."
 Pessimism gave way to hope as Wills promised to restore the colony's glory, and in February 1876 he led the Victoria XI onto the Albert Ground.
 Batting last in the order, he went for 0 and 4 and failed to take a wicket despite bowling the most overs of his side.
 The media blamed him for Victoria's 195-run loss.
 In turn, he blamed his teammates.